 Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

-One of the best ways to sell products in Hong Kong and Macau is through the use of agents or distributors.
-There are many companies across most sectors that can serve as agents or distributors for U.S. firms, and a number of third-party logistics providers, specialized warehouses, and order fulfillment firms that offer related trade facilitation services.
-Companies that are looking to sell equipment that requires long-term maintenance, technical support or installation, or that are seeking to become involved in infrastructure projects, frequently partner with local companies.
+One of the best ways to sell products in Hong Kong and Macau is through agents or distributors.
+There are many companies across most sectors that can serve as agents or distributors for U.S. firms, and third-party logistics providers, specialized warehouses, and order fulfillment firms that offer related trade facilitation services.
+Companies that are looking to sell equipment that requires long-term maintenance, technical support, or installation, or that are seeking to become involved in infrastructure projects, frequently partner with local companies.
 Furthermore, as discussed in other sections, many Hong Kong (and Macau) firms have established sales networks that expand throughout mainland China.

 - Special trade fairs and exhibitions